 The Stricklers traveled to Washington, D.C. in September to march in the global climate strikes.

-C. STRICKLER: We have spent a lot of time spinning our wheels, because it’s always the choir that comes, and that’s why I’m so thrilled to see the young people finally starting to jump in … it’s their future, not mine.
+CHARLIE STRICKLER: We have spent a lot of time spinning our wheels, because it’s always the choir that comes, and that’s why I’m so thrilled to see the young people finally starting to jump in … it’s their future, not mine.